How do I stay up to date on the latest from RCS and the Common Rule changes?

 How do these changes affect my existing or ongoing research and what do I need to do now?

-The revised Common Rule requires existing research (approved or determined exempt prior to January 19, 2018 - implementation delayed until July 19, 2018) to remain compliant with the pre-2018 regulations.
-The revised Common Rule affects only new studies reviewed and approved or determined exempt on or after January 19, 2018 (implementation delayed until July 19, 2018).
+The revised Common Rule requires existing research (approved or determined exempt prior to January 21, 2019) to remain compliant with the pre-2018 regulations.
+The revised Common Rule affects only new studies reviewed and approved or determined exempt on or after January 21, 2019.
 Therefore, for existing studies, researchers do not need to take any action at this time beyond maintaining active IRB approval, including submission for continuing review (unless previously granted exemption).

 Additional information for existing studies can be found on this dedicated page.